Making Words Come Alive

 Sometimes, in the afternoon, we entered the exotic fantasy of the Oriental Theatre, and there amid the curious chinoiserie of its auditorium I sat entranced while, on the stage, the Mills Brothers sang “Paper Doll.”
 Of all the city’s richly varied movie palaces, the Oriental held first place in my heart, though it had stiff competition from the Paradise out west on Crawford Avenue, where Lorado Taft’s statue of Apollo in his chariot raced tirelessly across a star-filled sky.

-Writer Richard Bissell visited the Loop as a boy, his uncle would treat him to a show.
+When writer Richard Bissell visited the Loop as a boy, his uncle treated him to a show.
 “He would take me to the Palace Theatre for a matinee of vaudeville featuring Buck and Bubbles, Fanchon and Marco, and Stan Kavanaugh the great juggler,” Bissell would write.
 “Or perhaps we would go to Balaban and Katz’s opulent pleasure dome, the Oriental Theatre.”
 And there was of course the Chicago, whose marquee the ten year old Bissell recalled was “probably say a half a mile high.”

-Many of the great Loop popular theaters suffered the fate of the Apollo.
-It was intended for plays and other live stage performances but opened just about the time movies began to erode the audience for such fare.
+The Apollo opened on Randolph Street in the Loop in 1921 as a straight playhouse.
 It operated for only five years as a legitimate playhouse before its owners converted it into a movie theater.
-It thrived for a time as the debut venue in Chicago for all major United Artists releases— hence the change of name to the United Artists Theater.
+It thrived for a time as the debut venue in Chicago for all major United Artists releases—hence the change of name to the United Artists Theater—but was demolished in 1990, derelict and forgotten.
 By the 1980s, astonishingly, there was only one commercial movie house left in the Loop, the Fine Arts, which found a new audience in an era when bohemianism became a weekend recreation by specializing in mostly foreign “art” films.

 The Regal at Forty-seventh Street and South Parkway (now Martin Luther King Drive), opened in 1928 in the heart of what was then known as the black belt.
 Owners Lubliner & Trinz booked the range of entertainments that were common to all the big, general purpose theaters of the day.
 Their color was different, however.
 Over the years, the Regal showcased at one time or another almost all of the nation's greatest African American entertainers, including Duke Ellington, Count Basie, Sarah Vaughan, Cab Calloway, Louis Armstrong, Ella Fitzgerald, Ray Charles, Billie Holiday, Lena Horne—everyone who was anyone in black entertainment.
 Historians of the neighborhood now call it, with scant exaggeration, the musical and comedic soul of black Chicago.
 The only venue like it was Harlem’s legendary Apollo Theater.
 The Depression, alas, did in the Regal, and it had to be closed and eventually torn down.